THE DOCUMENTARY APPROACH

 What documentary wedding photography actually means

 The term gets used loosely in the wedding industry.
-For some photographers it means shooting candidly between posed shots.
-For others it is simply a style label.
-For me, it is the whole approach.
+For some photographers, it means shooting candidly between posed photographs.
+For others, it is simply a style label.
+For me, it describes the entire approach.

 A documentary wedding photographer is not primarily a portrait photographer who steps back occasionally.
-The entire frame of reference is different.
-Rather than building the day around photography, the photography builds itself around the day.
-My job is to be present and aware, not to create situations and capture them.
+The whole frame of reference is different.
+Rather than shaping the day around photography, the photography responds to the day as it happens.
+My role is to stay present, read what is unfolding and recognise where attention matters, without interrupting it.

-The photographs that result feel different from staged work because they are different.
+The photographs feel different from staged work because they come from a different place.
 The people in them are not performing.
 The moments have not been set up.
-The emotions are real because the situation was real.
+The emotion is real because the situation was real.

 Documentary, reportage and wedding photojournalism: what is the difference?